World Chess Championship 2021: Match regulations

 Players were not allowed to agree to a draw before Black's 40th move.
-A draw claim before then was permitted only through the arbiter, if threefold repetition occurred.
+A draw claim before then was permitted only through the arbiter, if a threefold repetition or stalemate had occurred.

 Previous head-to-head record

 Prior to the match, Nepomniachtchi and Carlsen had played 13 games against each other at classical time controls, of which Nepomniachtchi won 4 and Carlsen 1, with 8 draws.
 Several of these games were played when they were juniors, however, and in the five years before the match their head-to-head score was 1 win each with 4 draws.
 Their most recent pre-championship game, during the 2021 Norway Chess tournament, was a draw.

 Location

 Bids were originally to be presented to FIDE no later than 1 March 2019, with inspection of the proposed venues between 1 July and 15 August 2019.

 Early interest was expressed in 2018 by Monaco and Vienna, though nothing came of these.
 Stavanger, Norway, announced a bid in March 2019, but withdrew it in June 2019 after Carlsen expressed reluctance to play the match in Norway.
 In November 2019, FIDE president Arkady Dvorkovich announced that FIDE had received bids from Dubai and Argentina.
 In February 2020, he announced the match would most likely take place in Dubai.

 In January 2021, FIDE announced that the match would take place in Dubai from 24 November to 16 December 2021, as part of Expo 2020.